AI4EOSC/status/.github/ISSUE_TEMPLATE/nomad-maintenance.md

 ---
 name: Nomad maintenance event
-about: Create a nomad maintenance event that the users will see in the Dashboard.
+about: Create a Nomad maintenance event that the users will see in the Dashboard.
-title: "[nomad-maintenance] ***"
+title: "[nomad-maintenance] Downtime for Nomad maintenance"
 labels: nomad-maintenance
 assignees: ''